The power of Do No Harm in design: Part one

 Do No Harm is about engaging with a situation actively and intentionally.
 It does not mean ‘do nothing’.
 If the design discipline is to evolve into a safer and more conscientious version of itself, we need to develop approaches from within to be able to effectively forecast, prevent, and respond to harm.
 A disciplinary culture shift is in order, and the Do No Harm framework provides a way towards achieving it.

 What is the Do No Harm framework for design, and how can you put it into practice?
-Stay tuned for part two, coming soon.
+Learn more in part two.